arnoudkooi/sn-scriptsync/README.md

 ![Use Extension](img/enablesnu.png)

 # Usage
 While using, be sure to keep the helper tab open.
 This will show logging and acts as a communication channel between ServiceNow and VS Code.
-This can be opened from the context menu.
+This will be automaticly opened when clicking a scriptsync button in your instance.
 ![Helper tab](img/helpertab.png)

 ## Forms